glotzerlab/signac-flow/CONTRIBUTING.md

 ## Feedback

 The report of issues and the proposal of new features is very welcome.
-Please use the bitbucket issue page for this.
+Please use the GitHub issue page for this.

 ## Contributing code

-Code contributions to the signac-flow open-source project are welcomed via pull requests on bitbucket.
+Code contributions to the signac-flow open-source project are welcomed via pull requests on GitHub.
 Prior any work you should contact the signac-flow developers to ensure that the planned development meshes well with the directions and standards of the project.
 All contributors must agree to the Contributor Agreement ([ContributorAgreement.md](ContributorAgreement.md)) before their pull request can be merged.